metsrl/channel-rocketchat/README.md

 ## Actual limitations

 - Tested so far with Botpress text responses only (no tests with more complex responses like cards, carousels or buttons)
-- THIS THE SOURCE CODE AND SHOUD BE COMPILE AND PACKAGED WITH YARN BUILD && YARN PACKAGE COMMANDS.
-Actually there is an issue while we're trying to package the module with the yarn package command (under Linux-like environments like Ubuntu or MacOSX, it work under Windows OS).
+- THIS IS THE SOURCE CODE AND SHOUD BE COMPILE AND PACKAGED WITH YARN BUILD && YARN PACKAGE COMMANDS.
+Actually there is an issue while we try to package the module with the yarn package command (under Linux-like environments like Ubuntu or MacOSX, it works under Windows OS).

 ## Quick Start